Rodolphoolithus

-Rodolphoolithus is an oogenus of elongatoolithid egg native to Morocco.
+Rodolphoolithus is an oogenus of elongatoolithid egg native to the Irbzer Formation of Morocco.
 It is known only from a single partial egg and several eggshell fragments, but it probably had a highly elongated shape like other Elongatoolithids.
 They have an eggshell with two layers: a mamillary layer and a continuous layer.
-The mamillary layer is relatively thick (compared to other Elongatoolithids); it is a half to two thirds the thickness of the continuous layer.
+The mamillary layer is relatively thick (compared to other Elongatoolithids); it is one-half to two-thirds the thickness of the continuous layer.
 The ornamentation of its outer surface is ramotuberculate, i.e. covered with low, irregular ridges.
-Unfortunately, the pore system cannot be observed due to recrystallization of the fossilized eggshell.
+The pore system cannot be observed due to recrystallization of the fossilized eggshell.
 Like other Elongatoolithids, Rodolphoolithus was laid by small theropods.